alanjones2/st-choropleth/README.md

-# Plotly choropleth maps and dashboard with Streamlit
+# Plotly maps and dashboard with Streamlit

 This repo contains a dashboard app that demonstrates the use of Plotly Chorpleths and Scatter maps and constructs a CO2 emissions dashboard and support the Medium article [__How to create a simple GIS map with Plotly and Streamlit__](#)